New ReleasesJack and Jekyll

 Quelles mutations dans le champ de la didactique du français, à l'école primaire ?

-What changes are taking place in the teaching of the French language in primary schools?
 This dossier examines how the teaching of French deals with the question of changes in education.
 Work in this area which observes and analyses these changes lies at the center of this discussion, which is as much about learning and teaching issues as those of training.

 RDST, n°27/2023